Cal U - Where goals become reality.

-Benefit from one-on-one tutoring in our Tutoring Center and face-to-face assistance on your coursework in our Math Lab, Reading Clinic and Writing Center
+Benefit from one-on-one tutoring in our Tutoring Center and face-to-face assistance on your coursework in our STEM Lab, Reading Clinic and Writing Center

 The First-Year Seminar is a course designed to help you gain essential college skills and make a smooth transition into the Cal U environment.

 Students in Learning Communities take two to three classes in their major together.
 This gives you the opportunity to builds strong academic relationships with your peers that will benefit you during your entire Cal U experience.

 The Student Success Center is your resource hub where you can work with our student success staff to define and achieve your academic milestones.
 You will work on setting goals, managing time, understanding academic requirements, enhancing your study skills and more.

 Our Scheduling Center provides individual assistance to help you enroll in classes geared toward your goals.
 The staff will help you to develop your schedule, implement course recommendations, monitor your academic progress and explore program requirements.